Delay-line memory: Genesis in radar

 Several different types of delay systems were invented for this purpose, with one common principle being that the information was stored acoustically in a medium.
 MIT experimented with a number of systems, including glass, quartz, steel and lead.
 The Japanese deployed a system consisting of a quartz element with a powdered glass coating that reduced surface waves that interfered with proper reception.
 The United States Naval Research Laboratory used steel rods wrapped into a helix, but this was useful only for low frequencies under 1 MHz.
 Raytheon used a magnesium alloy originally developed for making bells.

 The first practical de-cluttering system based on the concept was developed by J. Presper Eckert at the University of Pennsylvania's Moore School of Electrical Engineering.
 His solution used a column of mercury with piezo crystal transducers (a combination of speaker and microphone) at either end.
 Signals from the radar amplifier were sent to the transducer at one end of the tube, which would generate a small wave in the mercury.
 The wave would quickly travel to the far end of the tube, where it would be read back out by the other transducer, inverted, and sent to the display.
 Careful mechanical arrangement was needed to ensure that the delay time matched the inter-pulse timing of the radar being used.

 All of these systems were suitable for conversion into a computer memory.
-The key was to recycle the signals within the memory system, so they would not disappear after traveling through the delay.
+The key was to restore and recycle the signals, so they would not disappear after traveling through the delay.
 This was relatively easy to arrange with simple electronics.